ibm-cloud-docs/account/email.md

 4. Click **Add**.

 ### Unsubscribing from the distribution list

-Users can unsubscribe from the distribution list.
 To unsubscribe, use the unsubscribe link in the footer of any email that is sent from the distribution list.